- Search The Registry

 - My Account

 ANC membership greatly increased in the 1950s after South Africa's white-minority government began to implement apartheid, a policy of rigid racial segregation, in 1948.
 The ANC actively opposed apartheid and increased its political combat with the government.
 In 1955, the ANC issued its Freedom Charter, which stated, “South Africa belongs to all who live in it, black and white.”
 In 1961, the ANC formed a military wing called Umkhonto we Sizwe (“Spear of the Nation”), which began a campaign of sabotage against the government.
-During the unrest of the next several years, Mandela and Sisulu were sentenced to life in prison for their ANC activities, and Tambo left South Africa to establish an external wing of the ANC.
+During the unrest of the next several years, Mandela and Sisulu were sentenced to life in prison for their ANC activities.
+Tambo left South Africa to establish an external wing of the ANC.

-April 30, 1994, millions of South Africans of all races participated in the country's first democratic elections.
+On April 30, 1994, millions of South Africans of all races participated in the country's first democratic elections.
 On May 2, after the ANC's victory, President F.W. de Klerk conceded the presidency to Mandela, who led the country’s first multiracial government.

-In late 1997, the aging Mandela, who had announced that he would not be seeking another term as president, formally stepped down as head of the ANC.
+In late 1997, the aging Mandela, who had announced that he would not seek another term as president, formally stepped down as head of the ANC.
 The party's convention chose ANC veteran leader Thabo Mbeki as the new party president.
 In June 1999 elections, the ANC won close to two-thirds of the seats in the legislature and selected Mbeki as South Africa's second black president.